Year since Washington change, Native sports imagery evolving

 “Failing to acknowledge our past use of Native imagery in the consideration of the new name wouldn’t be mindful of the individuals and communities that were hurt by the previous name,” Wright said.
 “We will choose an identity that unequivocally departs from any use of or approximate linkage to Native American imagery.”

-Wright said Washington is “down to a short list” of names to choose from.
-After several months of chatter about “R” options such as Redwolves, Redtails/Red Tails or Redhawks, it's even possible “Red” is taken out of the equation entirely.
+Wright said Washington is “down to a short list” of names.
+After several months of chatter about “R” options such as Redwolves, Redtails/Red Tails or Redhawks, it's possible “Red” is taken out of the equation entirely.

 That would distance Washington from the old name more than changes at the college level in the 1990s: St. John's going from Redmen to Red Storm and Miami of Ohio dropping Redskins to become the RedHawks.